Treatment for Adults with Psychosis

 We’re not a “one size fits all” program.
-Each adult client is assigned to one of four specialized recovery communities and a “core group” within that community.
-Each core group is a primary support system of 10 to 15 clients with similar diagnoses and is led by a specialized counselor.
+Each adult client is assigned to one of three specialized recovery communities.
+Clients experiencing psychosis are assigned to the CAFE recovery community.
+Clients meet daily with a core group of CAFE clients.
+The group is led by a specialized counselor.
 Each client also receives individualized, one-on-one support from a primary counselor and psychiatrist who focus specifically on clients in that recovery community.
-Clients may transition from one recovery community to another based on goals, clinical presentation, and achievement.
-Cognition and first episode, or CAFE, is one of our recovery communities.

-The CAFE recovery community specializes in treatment of young adults ages 18 to 25, who have experienced a psychotic episode, either related to a thought disorder, such as schizophrenia or schizoaffective disorder, or a mood disorder such a bipolar disorder or major depressive disorder.
+The CAFE recovery community treats adults who have experienced a first psychotic episode, either related to a thought disorder, such as schizophrenia or schizoaffective disorder, or a mood disorder such a bipolar disorder or major depressive disorder.
 Having an episode of psychosis can be a confusing and frightening experience.
-The goal of CAFE is to help clients make sense of their symptoms, understand their diagnosis and medications, implement effective coping strategies, develop a recovery plan.
+The goal of CAFE is to help clients make sense of their symptoms, understand their diagnosis and medications, implement effective coping strategies, and develop a recovery plan.

 Components of CAFE